Bill (law)

+A bill is a proposal for a new law, or a proposal to substantially alter an existing law.

-A bill is proposed legislation under consideration by a legislature.
-A bill does not become law until it is passed by the legislature as well as, in most cases, approved by the executive.
-Once a bill has been enacted into law, it is called an act of the legislature, or a statute.
-Bills are introduced in the legislature and are discussed, debated and voted upon.
+A bill does not become law until it has been passed by the legislature and, in most cases, approved by the head of state (sometimes the executive).

+Bills are introduced in the legislature and are there discussed, debated on, and voted upon.
+Once a bill has been enacted into law by the legislature, it is called an act of the legislature, or a statute.